Thiago Silva

 Silva began his senior club career in 2002 playing as a midfielder for RS Futebol, and transitioned to a defensive position while at Juventude; he then signed with Porto in 2004, at age 19, and moved to Dynamo Moscow on loan, where he was hospitalized with a near fatal bout of tuberculosis.
-After recovering, he joined Fluminense and won a Copa do Brasil.
-In 2009, Silva moved to AC Milan for a reported fee of €8 million and won a Serie A title.
+After recovering, he joined Fluminense and won a Copa do Brasil in 2007.
+In 2009, Silva moved to AC Milan for a reported fee of €8 million and won the 2010–11 Serie A title.